OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Class Start and End Time

 • Attend all classes on time.
-Class start time is signalled by the school bell.
+Class start time is signaled by the school bell.
 Times are posted in the school calendar.

 • Be dismissed by the classroom teacher and not the bell.